eam-00/Util-scripts/Genmon/README.md

 ## genMon-RAM.sh ![genMon-RAM.sh on the XFCE Panel](Pics/genMon-RAM.sh.png)

-Prints the percentage of RAM usage, also a FontAwesome icon right before the RAM percentage.
+Prints the percentage of RAM been used, also a FontAwesome icon right before the RAM percentage.

 ## genMon-date.sh